cdolan24/giles/README.md

 ---
 **Note:** Tabbed launching in Windows Terminal is still a to-do.
 The current script launches backend and frontend in separate windows for reliability.
 If you want tabbed launching, revisit this after further testing or Windows Terminal updates.

+**Troubleshooting:**
-**Troubleshooting:** If the backend is running but not responding to frontend/API requests, check:
+- If the backend is running but not responding to frontend/API requests, check:
 	- The backend logs for error codes (see recent error handling additions)
 	- That your MCPResource and web scraper are correctly configured and reachable
 	- That your config uses a valid endpoint or the web scraper selectors match the actual HTML structure
+- If the frontend displays "No results found" or an error code, verify the backend `/search` endpoint and scraper configuration.

 ## Configuration
 - Add library connectors in `backend/config.example.json`.